RavDas/Petshop-App-Deployment/README.md

 ![1 55](https://github.com/user-attachments/assets/0d7690d3-bf7f-4f1f-89cf-5b3f3fb29ce6)

 Now click on "Connect" button on "Instance" Dashboard.
-Then ckick on "SSH Client".
+Then click on "SSH Client".

 Here you need to have the created key-pair(.pem file) in the file directory of the your local machine that you launch your console inorder to ssh into EC2 instance which is attached with the same key-pair(.pem file).